 My parents were from Estonia.
 I have an interest in the history of the conquest of Estonia by Crusader knights in the 1200s.

 Advances in technology of warfare played a key role in the conquest of Estonia on that occasion.
 As Andres Kasekamp (2010) has noted, in the Crusader attacks on the Baltic states in the early 1200s, the Crusader’s advantage over native warriors derived from the professionalism of their warrior class and their superior military technology.

-The technology incuded the crossbow, the catapult, and the armoured knight on horseback, which Kasekamp describes as the equivalent of the tank in later warfare.
+The technology included the crossbow, the catapult, and the armoured knight on horseback, which Kasekamp describes as the equivalent of the tank in later warfare.